conda/conda-build/docs/source/user-guide/tutorials/build-pkgs.rst

      mkdir click
      cd click

+- NOTE [IMP]: For `conda-build` to work, you Need a meta.yaml file.
+Otherwise you might see a message that says conda-build did not find any Recipes.

 #.
 To create a new ``meta.yaml`` file, open your favorite editor.
    Create a new text file and insert the information shown below.